 No. Hip fractures are generally separated into two types of fractures:

-A femoral neck fracture occurs when the ball of the ball-and-socket hip joint is fractured off the femur.
-Treatment of a femoral neck fracture depends on the age of the patient and the amount of displacement of the fracture.
-For more information, read on about femoral neck fractures...
+A femoral neck fracture occurs when the ball of the ball-and-socket hip joint is fractured off the top of the femur.
+Treatment of a femoral neck fracture depends on the age of the patient and if the ball has moved out from its normal position

 An intertrochanteric hip fracture occurs just below the femoral neck.
-These fractures are amenable to repair more often than femoral neck fractures.
-The usual surgical treatment involves placement of a plate and screws to stabilize the fracturs.
-For more information, read on about intertrochanteric hip fractures...
+These fractures repaired more often than femoral neck fractures.
+The usual surgical treatment involves placement of a plate and screws or a rod and screws to stabilize the fractures.